Floods, outages stall energy firms' restart efforts after Ida - Up News Info

 HOUSTON — Widespread flooding from Hurricane Ida and power outages on Tuesday slowed efforts by energy companies to assess damages at oil production facilities, ports and refineries.

-Nearly all of Louisiana lost electrical power on Monday after Ida downed transmission lines and flooded communities, leaving more than 1 million customers without power.
+A substantial portion of Louisiana lost electricity on Monday after Ida downed transmission lines and flooded communities, leaving more than 1 million customers without power.
 Coastal areas were swamped by a storm surge so great it reversed the flow of the Mississippi River.

 Analysts said it could take two to three weeks to restart producing platforms and fully resume output at Louisiana refineries.
 Restoring power, critical to refineries, also could take weeks, utilities officials said.